Kamikaze-Kiwi/S3-Portfolio/Learning Outcomes GP.md

     I got more accepting and knowledgeable about other cultures.
 I will continue being curious and careful when it comes to other cultures, to ensure I don't accidentally offend someone.
 - **What would you like to know more about?
 Are there cards you would like to discuss further?**

-    I would like to know more things that are considered normal in the Netherlands but could be seen as offensive in other cultures (and vice versa.)
+    I would like to know more things that are considered normal in the Netherlands but could be seen as offensive in other cultures (and vice versa.).

 <br>